gurinina/2025_IntroR_and_RStudio/lessons/12-ggplot2.md

 Great, we are now ready to move forward!

 ***

-When we are working with large sets of numbers it can be useful to display that information graphically to gain more insight.
-In this lesson we will be plotting with the Bioconductor package [`ggplot2`](http://docs.ggplot2.org/).

 The `ggplot2` syntax takes some getting used to, but once you get it, you will find it's extremely powerful and flexible.
 We will start with drawing a simple x-y scatterplot of `samplemeans` versus `age_in_days` from the `new_metadata` data frame.
 Note that `ggplot2` expects a "data frame".